The Intelligence Illusion

 • The claims are very often misleading.

-• Many of the ways the AIs are being used today are irresponsible, if not outright dangerous.
+• Many these systems and their intended use cases are irresponsible, if not outright dangerous.

-• Even where it’s useful, it comes with risks.
+• Even where it’s useful, it comes with risks that undermine its usefulness

 Written for non-experts, but with deeper research than most AI expert writing

-The book is 256 pages, or thirty thousand words.
+The second edition 290 pages, or forty-two thousand words, 40% longer than the first edition.
 The list of references alone is 38 pages.
 It’s written in non-technical English to make sure it’s accessible to those of us who aren’t fluent in AI techno-babble.

 I went so far as to make my parents read the book and quiz them afterwards to make sure that it was relatively free of jargon.